RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     kubectl get rec
     ```

-    A typical response will look like this:
+    A typical response looks like this:

     ```src
     NAME      AGE